-The type Tuto2CellType will allow us to interpret the color red 8 as a door, black as a wall, gray as an impassable zone (like water, for example) and so on.
+The type Tuto2CellType will allow us to interpret the color red 7 as a door, black as a wall, gray as an impassable zone (like water, for example) and so on.
 If you open the src/main/resources/behavior/zelda/Village.png file, the "behavior" image associated with the "zelda/Village" area, you'll see how this enumerated type can be used to codify the role of each grid cell :

-The idea is that if we associate a Tuto2Behavior with an imageBehavior like the one on the right of figure 3then the cells corresponding to the black pixels can be seen as walls that must not be stepped on, and the cells corresponding to the red pixels as points of passage that can be used to move from one area to another, and so on.
+The idea is that if we associate a Tuto2Behavior with an imageBehavior like the one on the right of figure 4, then the cells corresponding to the black pixels can be seen as walls that must not be stepped on, and the cells corresponding to the red pixels as points of passage that can be used to move from one area to another, and so on.

-It is therefore necessary to define the cells associated with Tuto2behavior in such a way as to enable this grid to dictate specific constraints according to their nature.
+It is therefore necessary to define the cells of Tuto2behavior in a specific way so as to enable them to dictate specific constraints (depending on their nature).
 To do this, at the same level as Tuto2Behavior define the subclass Tuto2Cell inheriting from Cell.
-A Tuto2Cell will be characterized by its type (of the type Tuto2CellType).
+A Tuto2Cell will be characterized by its type (of type Tuto2CellType).